We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 10+ benefits of business Networks.

-Business Networking is a very cost effective word of mouth marketing exercise to discover or develop sales opportunities or contacts.
+Networking Tips Michael MacGintyBusiness Networking is a very cost effective word of mouth marketing exercise to discover or develop sales opportunities or contacts.
+It is not salesworking, so you can relax and focus on making connections rather than sales.

 The best, easiest, low cost option is your local Chamber of Commerce – join and attend functions, meetings, etc to get to know the other members and get introductions to your target market.
 Talk to the Chamber Manager, ask for advice, tell him/her what you are looking to do.
 Ask for help – it might surprise you how much people do want to be of assistance.

 Furthermore, if you join a structured Business Network like Women in Business or BNI or any local business network such as DBN Donegal Business Network, they are based on giving and receiving referrals and introductions.
 These monthly or weekly meetings are there to get people together and have them focus on helping each other, in a structured fashion.
 Online for most of 2021, we saw more physical meetings again in late 2022, as people looked for new opportunities.
-In 2024 it is hard to get large numbers at an offline event.
+In 2025 it is hard to get large numbers to attend offline events.
 But online does not give you the same opportunities, as it lacks that personal touch.
 And the actual physical event just allows you meet people at a fairly superficial level, to find out who they are, what they do, where they do it and who they want as customers.

 Between the main meetings of any structured Networking groups, members can also arrange 1 to 1 face-to-face meetings or Zoom calls to get to know each other better.
 This is where you really get to know each other and find out how you can help each other.